.jpg/900px-Tintin_(1961_film).jpg)

 Plot

 Captain Haddock (Georges Wilson) learns that an old shipmate, Paparanic, has died and left him a ship, the Golden Fleece.
 Tintin (Jean-Pierre Talbot), Snowy and the Captain travel to Istanbul only to find it's an old cargo ship in a dilapidated state.
-On board, they meet the ship's cook Clodion and Paparanic's pet parrot Romulus.
-A businessman named Anton Karabine (Demetrios Myrat) arrives and claiming to be an old friend of Paparanic, offers to buy the boat for "sentimental" reasons, but the huge amounts that he offers makes Tintin suspicious and on his advice Haddock to take time to think it over.
+On board, they meet the ship's cook Clodion, and Paparanic's pet parrot Romulus.
+A businessman named Anton Karabine (Demetrios Myrat) arrives and says he is an old friend of the Captain's shipmate.
+He offers them a "sentimental" Priceline for the ship.
+And they give Captain Haddock fifteen days to think it over.